isbkch/laravel5-tail/README.md

 php artisan vendor:publish --provider="Isbkch\Tail\TailServiceProvider"
 ```
 A file named ``tail.php`` will be created in the config directory.
 The options you can set in the file should be self-explanatory.
+PS: You can get the username from the .env file
 ```php

 return [